 Being an independent contractor/freelancer means you can often make your own hours, sometimes doing your best work while you sit in your pajamas.
 Along with this freedom comes a few disadvantages, including taxes that can be a little complicated.
 Sometimes, unprepared freelancers end up with a hefty tax bill come April.
 To prevent sticker shock at tax time, follow a few expert tips.

 As an independent contractor, you are responsible for both the employee and employer part of the Social Security tax and Medicare tax.
 This tax law means a higher tax rate than many new freelancers expect.
 You can deduct the employer part of the tax, which helps to reduce your burden.
-Still, you need to keep this law in mind so that you can accurately estimate your taxes.
+Still, you need to keep this law in mind so that you can accurately estimate your taxes when it comes time to file.
+Using one of the top online tax services will help you with this.

 Since you are both employer and employee, you need to pay estimated taxes throughout the year, just as your boss did for you when you worked as a “regular” employee.
 Include the SE tax and pay the IRS on April 15, June 15, September 15, and January 15.
 If you don’t pay estimated taxes, you may have to pay interest and penalties, raising your tax burden even higher.